The Crafty vaporizer is a pocket portable vape made in Germany by Storz & Bickel, the all-stars behind the renowned Volcano and Plenty vapes.

 This vape will actually vibrate to let you know it’s shutting off, in addition to blinking the LED lights.
 With some other models you have to keep checking the light to make sure they’re still on, but at least with the Crafty you don’t have to keep looking at it.
 When it does shut off all you have to do to get it back on is hold the power button for 2 seconds, and it’ll be back at the previous temperature in just a few seconds.

 Every time you turn the unit on and off it’ll also indicate how much battery power is left by blinking a blue light at various speeds.
-I won’t get into those details here but the manual shows you what the blinking lights mean.
+The slower the blue light blinks, the more battery life you have left.
+When it’s very close to being dead the light will flash very quickly.

 Usage, Performance & Vapor Quality